-For example, the following statement converts the value of a numeric variable into two-character hexadecimal representation.
+For example, the following statement converts the value of a numeric variable into a two-character hexadecimal representation.

-The PUT function returns a value of 0A, that is assigned to the variable CHAR.
+The PUT function returns a value of 0A, assigned to the variable CHAR.
 The PUT function is also useful for converting a numeric value to a character value.

 For example, the below program writes a numeric value in a macro variable as a dollar amount.